-December 12, 2016 – Hydro One has filed an updated plan related to the Ontario Energy Board (OEB) order to eliminate the Seasonal rate class.
-The full 196-page report is linked from the OEB website and is entitled: HONI_SeasonalRateReport_UPDATE_20161202 Some highlights include:
+In December 2016, Hydro One filed an updated plan related to the Ontario Energy Board (OEB) order to eliminate the Seasonal rate class.
+The full 196-page report is linked from the OEB website and is entitled: HONI_SeasonalRateReport_UPDATE_20161202

 - The elimination of the Seasonal Class will result in over 70,000 customers moving to the R1 class and close to 84,000 customers moving to the R2 class, a large majority of whom are low-consumption customers.